 We have created a number of videos explaining how to do everything from how to adjust your frames, replace your lenses, and more.
 If there's any specific topic you would like us to share please contact us at email@example.com and we'll see what we can do about adding it to our list.

+Hinges should be tight enough that a gentle shake of the sunglasses while holding the lenses does not cause the arms to move.
+They should also be loose enough that they don't break or strain when opening and closing.
 Over time sunglass hinges wear and the screws work themselves out.
 Loose hinges generally imply a looser fit and higher probability the sunglasses will fall off your head or slip when you are wearing them.